ml-projects-kiel/OpenCampus-ApplicationofTransformers/README.md

 # OpenCampus - Application of Transformers

+## Installation

+### Hugging Face + PyTorch

+Using Hugging Face on MacOs requires the following dependency to be installed BEFORE the PyTorch installation.

+- If the `libshm.dylib` file is missing, run:<br>
+    `brew install libomp`

 ### Poetry

 Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 [About Poetry](https://python-poetry.org/).